5 nights starting from

 This stylish, modern four-star hotel is located on the seafront next to the beach of El Sardinero.
 Facilities include bar, ‘Marea Alta’ restaurant and very comfortable bedrooms with all modern amenities.

-The modern, there-star Astures Hotel is located in the heart of Oviedo, close to a host of restaurants, cafes and bars.
+The modern, four-star Gran Hotel Regente is located in the heart of Oviedo, close to a host of restaurants, cafes and bars.
 Facilities at this modest but comfortable hotel include a bar and well-appointed bedrooms with all modern amenities.

 Opened in 2021 the four-star Hotel Catalonia Gran Via Bilbao is located in the centre of the city opposite Dona Casilda Park and very close to the Guggenheim Museum plus in a great location for a wide range of local bars and restaurants.
 The hotel offers an indoor and outdoor swimming pool and terrace, urban garden, wellness and spa and gastrobar.
 Bedrooms are comfortable with all modern amenities including TV, telephone, wifi and a hairdryer.